sleepyG8/Remote-Debugger/Extentions/Injected/ReadMe.md

 Sly.dll - Hooks a function name and an optional single-step (Full function trace)

-Sly Must also use a Config.txt to pull a function name
+Sly Must also use a Config.txt to pull a function name so you can change it on the fly